blues/app-accelerators/15-greenhouse-monitor/README.md

 2. Launch the in-browser terminal at [blues.dev](https://dev.blues.io/notecard-playground/)
 3. Click the "USB Notecard" button under "Connect a Notecard".
 4. Select the Notecard to connect to and click "Connect".
-5. The terminal will display the firmware version of Notecard.
+5. The terminal will display the firmware version of the Notecard.
 6. You can now enter a request to set the ProductUID and Serial Number of the device.

 ```json
 {"req":"hub.set", "product":"<your-productUID-from-notehub>", "sn":"greenhouse-monitor"}
 ```

-You can also omit the serial number use Notehub to set it:
+You can also omit the serial number and use Notehub to set it:

 1. Open the project in Notehub.
 2. From the list of devices, double click the device whose serial number you want to set.